-Students can complete their first year in another major in the BSc in Nutrition and Food Science degree program, normally the Nutrition and Food major.
-There are no high school entrance requirements for admission to the Nutrition program, but students should be aware that Pure Mathematics 30 is a prerequisite for at least one course in the program.
+Students normally complete their first year in another major in the BSc in Nutrition and Food Science degree program, normally the Nutrition and Food major.
+Faculty admission requirements must be met as outlined in §15.1.2.

 All admissions are competitive.
 To gain admission to the Nutrition major, students must present the following: